ethereum/EIPs/EIPS/eip-1.md

 ```md
 No security considerations found.
 Needs discussion.
 ```

+EIPs cannot be moved to Last Call or Final with an insufficient security considerations.

 This is a non-normative section.
 Additions of newly-identified security considerations should be proposed, even after an EIP reaches final.